 Here’s the word from C2E2:

 More than 5,800 city taxis are at your service in Chicago.
 Facility direction signs and personnel at the Concierge Desk will direct attendees to gates that are designated for your event.
 To calculate your taxi fare, check out TaxiFareFinder.com.
 Tell the cab driver you are traveling to McCormick Place – South Building, and you’d like to be dropped off at Gate 4 (off of Martin Luther King Jr. Drive).
 [If the driver doesn’t know that location, ask to be let out near the Hyatt hotel.
 Walk through the hotel.]

 6) The car.
 McCormick Place has a map of the area, as well as information about parking (see above).
-Lots of space, but the flat fee is $19 a day, each time you enter the garage.
+Lots of space, but the fees range from $14-$34 a day, each time you enter the garage.
 There is also surface parking to the north of the convention center, used by Soldier Field.
 Access to the parking, pedestrian access to the convention center, and cost is not known.
 Google Maps offers street views for most of the area, and you can plot your path .